First degree intentional homicide defense – Contact Meyer Van Severen for your best defense

 Cause means the defendant’s act was a substantial factor in producing the death.
 Intent to kill means the defendant had the mental purpose to take the life of another human being or was aware that his conduct was practically certain to cause the death of another human being.
 In order to prepare a proper defense, your murder defense attorney must understand these important definitions.

 Appellate courts have had a chance to further explore and define first degree intentional homicide.
 In State v.
 Block, the Court of Appeals made clear that the defendant’s actions need not be the sole cause of the victim’s death.
-The prosecutor is only required to prove that the defendant’s actions were a substantial factor in causing the death.
-Your homicide defense attorney must understand case law underlying each criminal offense you’ve been charged with.
-The defense lawyers at Meyer Van Severen, S.C. do.
+The prosecutor must prove the defendant’s actions were a substantial factor in causing the death.
+This is important in a co-defendant case, where your defense might be that the other person did it.

 Mitigating circumstances are certainly important to consider while defending intentional murder charges.
 While they don’t excuse the defendant’s actions, they reduce the offense.
 When properly found, the following mitigating circumstances reduce this charge to second degree intentional homicide:

 Unnecessary defensive force.
 The death was caused because the actor believed he/someone else was in imminent danger of death or great bodily harm, and that the force was necessary to defend the endangered person, if either believe was unreasonable.

 Prevention of felony.
 The death was caused because the actor believed that the force was necessary in the exercise of privilege to prevent or terminate the commission of a felony, if that belief was unreasonable.

 Coercion; necessity.
 Death was caused in the exercise of coercion/necessity privileges.